 Math Pentathlon National Teams – Schools with a broad base of student participation have the additional opportunity to compete against other such schools by sending what is referred to as a National Mathematics Pentathlon® Team (NMPT).

-- 4) Each of the 5 grade levels is allowed 2 alternates (a boy and girl) in case one of the listed Pentathletes is unable to attend the day of tournament.
+- Each of the 5 grade levels is allowed 1 extra boy and 1 extra girl as an Alternate Team Member.
+This alternate serves as a backup in case one of the Team Members is unable to attend the day of a tournament.
+This permits a school to send up to 40 students as Team Members.

 School Coaches that send a National Math Pentathlon Team can send other individual students beyond the 30 students that meet the 4 criteria described above.
 The Pentathlon Institute does not list which students comprise the National Team.
 In addition, we encourage schools that send a NMPT to refer to their entire contingent as “The Team.”
 Furthermore, we suggest that Coaches do NOT inform students of who is on the team so that all students feel part of being on a National Math Pentathlon Team.